 Original Date Cast:

 Construction was authorized by bills introduced in the North Carolina and Virginia legislatures in 1854.
 Bonds to pay for the project, totaling just over one million dollars, were sold in the two states.
-Whereas fifty years before the nearby Dismal Swamp Canal had been dug by hand, newly invented steam dredges (known as “Iron Titans”) were used to cut through massive stumps, roots, and buried logs to make the two cuts.
+Whereas fifty years before the nearby Dismal Swamp Canal had been dug by hand, newly invented steam dredges (known as “Iron Titans”) were used to cut through massive stumps, roots, and buried logs.
 During the Civil War the canal was the site of partisan action with ships sunk at the mouths to block entry.